ihucos/counter.dev/posts/external-tracking-script.md

 Go to your dashboard, then click the settings icon.
 There you have the new tracking script.
 You don't want to do that?
-That is completely fine too and no mayor obstruction is expected.
+That is completely fine too and no major obstruction is expected.
 You might be missing out on new features though.

 Don't forget to delete your old tracking snippet.